APEXCalculus/APEXCalculusPTX/README.md

 The `-d` option generates all the images in the book; `-w` generates the WeBWorK exercises.
 If you haven't made any changes to these, you can use `pretext build html` on subsequent builds.

+To build a version without videos, run `pretext build html-novideo`

 To build PDF, run `pretext build latex`, or `pretext build latex -d -w` if you need to build images or WeBWorK exercises.

-If you want a black and white version for print-on-demand, replace the `project.ptx` file with the `project-options/project-print.ptx` file.
+The following variations are also available:
+- `pretext build latex-novideo`: omit videos
+- `pretext build latex-print`: black and white, for print on demand
+- `pretext build latex-print-novideo`: black and white, with no videos

 **Do not build PDF directly.** APEX Calculus places figures in the margins in PDF.
 Unfortunately, we do not currently have a mechanism for setting the vertical placement